gbarru/org.openhab.binding.rflink/README.md

 RFLink binding currently supports following types of devices:

 * Energy
+* Lighting switch
+* Rain (_to be tested_)
+* RTS / Somfy blinds (Send)
+* Temperature (Receive)
 * Wind (_to be tested_)
-* Rain (_to be tested_)
+* X10 Switch (Send)
+* X10Secure Contact (Receive)

-As the project is at its very beginning, the binding does not support yet commands.
+As the project is at its very beginning, the binding does not support many devices.

 ## Discovery

-As the project is at its very beginning, the binding does not support yet discovery.
+A first version of discovery is supported, currently depending on the type of device a triggered brand/channel/button will appear in the inbox

+## Sending messages

+Sending of triggers from openhab -> rflink -> device only works for a few devices.

 ## Configuration